analuise/analuise/README.md

 <h1 align="center">Hello There, I am Ana👋</h1>
-<h3 align="center">I'm a Telecommunications Engineering student at IFSC, currently focused on learning and applying new technologies involving Web Development - Front-End, through languages such as HTML, JAVASCRIPT, CSS using REACT.JS libraries.</h3>
+<h3 align="center">I'm a Telecommunications Engineering Student at IFSC, currently focused on learning and applying new technologies involving Web Development - Front-End, through languages such as HTML, JAVASCRIPT, CSS using REACT.JS libraries.</h3>

 - 🔭 I’m currently working on **Intelbras, in the Technical Support team in Networks**